 Solitary Watch is a project of Investigative News Network, a 501(c)(3) not-for-profit organization, which serves as its fiscal sponsor for all grants and donations.
 Donations to Solitary Watch through INN are 100% tax-deductible.

-> Send a check made out to:
+> Or send a check made out to:

 Institute for Nonprofit News/Solitary Watch